Sunday, September 13, 2015

 Aroma and Flavor – 2 out of 3 mugs

-The most dominant flavors are honey and vanilla.
-There is a definite medicinal element.
-The traditional wintergreen and licorice flavors are strong, yet I get a slight taste of honey and vanilla.
-This is a pure cane sugar-made soda, and it is definitely evident.
-It is sweet with a wide variety of flavors.
-I scored this 1.5 because I prefer less wintergreen and complex flavorings.
+The most prominent flavors are honey and vanilla.
+A distinct medicinal element is discernible.
+While the traditional wintergreen and licorice flavors are robust, a subtle hint of honey and vanilla is present.
+This is a pure cane sugar-based soda, and its origin is unmistakably evident.
+It is characterized by its sweetness and a diverse array of flavors.
+I have assigned this soda a score of 1.5, as I prefer a reduced amount of wintergreen and a more complex flavor profile.

 Head – 1.5 out of 3 mugs

-When poured into my tall, frosty mug, a tall head dissipates quickly within seconds.
+Upon being poured into my tall, frosty mug, a tall head dissipates rapidly within seconds.

 Zip -- 2 out of 3 mugs